SiliconLabs/bluetooth_applications/bluetooth_hid_tripwire/README.md

 There are other methods of detecting when someone enters the door such as using a magnet and magnetic sensor or a light/distance sensor which can be adapted to this project.
 I chose motion detection to hide the device behind the door and keep the final device simple to just hang on the door.

 ## Gecko SDK version

-- GSDK v4.3.2
+- GSDK v4.4.0

 ## Hardware Required

 - [SLTB010A - BRD4184B BG22 Thunderboard (EFR32BG22)](https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit?tab=overview)
 - BRD4184A is also acceptable, but the [Connections Required](#connections-required) section thoroughly for differences.
 - PC with Windows keyboard layout

 ### Custom board

 - EFR32BG22
 - IMU ICM-20648
 - Button
 - LED

 ## Connections Required

 Please note there are different BG22 Thunderboard revisions: BRD4184A and BRD4184B.
 Please check your board's silkscreen for the correct version.
-This [document](https://www.silabs.com/documents/public/pcns/2112141157-Replacement-of-BRD4184A-with-BRD4184B-in-SLTB010A-kit.pdf) has the additional information on the board changes.
 The BRD4184B is the latest version.
 There are slight differences in the connections of the buttons and IMU between the two board variations.

 No matter the version of the board you have, the BG22 Thunderboard contains all the parts needed for this project.
 All the necessary connections will automatically be selected for the drivers if you create a studio project targeted specifically for the BG22 Thunderboard version that you have.